Penrith History, Family Crest & Coats of Arms

 Early History of the Penrith family

-Another 205 words (15 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Penrith research.
+Another 81 words (6 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrith History in all our PDF Extended History products and printed products wherever possible.

 Penrith Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Penrith has seen various spelling variations: Penrice, Penrise and others.

 Early Notables of the Penrith family (pre 1700)